uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_dataset.rst

             	* `n_dims_` is the number of dimensions
             	* `n_observations_` is the number of observations
             	* `observations_` is the matrix of observations
-            	* `weights_` is an optional parameter, represents array of weights for obervations (of size `n_observations`).
+            	* `weights_` is an optional parameter, represents array of weights for observations (of size `n_observations`).
 If the parameter is not specified, each observation is assigned a weight equal 1.
             	* `indices_` is an optional parameter, represents array of dimensions that are processed (of size `n_dims`).
 If the parameter is not specified, all dimensions are processed.

         .. container:: section